Are you looking for an upgrade to your NVIDIA Shield controller or a new gamepad for your Android TV?

 Easy Bluetooth pairing is enabled with Android devices via the Razer Raiju Mobile app.
 Pairing is done by entering a code displayed on the game controller’s touchpad to your Android phones and pressing connect in the mobile application.
 This allows you to share control of your game between two paired phones/tablets, allowing for multiplayer gaming sessions without buying another game controller.

-The Razer Raiju mobile gaming controller offers a great experience for gamers looking for more than just mobile games.
+The Razer Raiju is a really great controller offers a unique experience for gamers looking for more than just mobile games.
 It has a built-in phone mount for your mobile and allows you to switch between the touchpad or analog stick controls.

 Razer Chroma customizable lighting with 16 million color options and effects provides a personal experience to the already impressive features of the game controller.